JamesYFC/SUSMachine/README.md

 ## Events

-State behaviours also support events for actions and transitions.
+State objects also support events for actions and transitions.

 Simply add another generic parameter to `StateMachine` to enable this support.